 It is important that the judgment debtor has been given an opportunity to pay the judgment debt, usually that is 14 days but Courts sometimes order a little longer.

 The most common methods of enforcement options are:

 Order under CPR 71 requiring the Debtor to Attend Court

-An Order for the debtor to attend Court is what it says on the tin.
-The judgment debtor (or if it is a company a director of the judgment debtor) is required to attend Court to disclose their financial position.
+An Order for the debtor to attend Court is what it says on the tin, the judgment debtor (or if it is a company a director of the judgment debtor) is required to attend Court to disclose their financial position.
 This is beneficial if you are unsure of the debtor’s financial position.
-The debtor will be required to answer questions under oath and produce evidence.
+The debtor will be required to answer questions on oath and produce evidence.
 The process involves making an application without notice.
 This will allow you to determine the debtor’s means in a cost and time effective manner.
 You may then wish to pursue with a Charging Order or an Attachment of Earnings Order (discussed below).
 The threat of having to attend court and answer to a Judge is sometimes enough for the judgment debt to be paid!